Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 1. When creating the shop model in django, the links were not functioning and the templates were not being reached when there was an attempt to go to the shop template.
 This was an error in usage of django, requiring the path being added to urls.py.

 2. After mistakenly placing the static folder within the palestra app, it was moved outside into the main project folder after failing to be accessed by other apps and this resolved any errors.

+3. When creating the filter function in views.py, an empty "categories" variable could be passed to the page when sorting is not present causing an error to occur.
+A solution to this was setting "categories = None" at the top of the function to prevent this error.